You can make this recipe with fresh tomatillos, or you can use canned chile verde tomatillo salsa as a substitute for the tomatillo sauce.

 Remove the chicken pieces from the pan and lower the heat to medium.
 There should be a nice layer of browned bits (fond) at the bottom of the pan.

-3 Add the onions to the pan, and a tablespoon or two more olive oil if needed (likely).
+3 Cook the onions, add cumin and coriander, add garlic: Add the onions to the pan, and a tablespoon or two more olive oil if needed (likely).

 Add ground cumin and coriander.
 Cook a few minutes, stirring occasionally until onions are softened and the browned bits from the chicken have been picked up by the onions and are no longer sticking to the pan.